samikrc/wsl-snapshot/README.md

 # Setup
 * Install JDK (we recommend OpenJDK from [AdoptOpenJDK](https://adoptopenjdk.net/)), v8u252 or above.
 * Install [7-Zip](https://www.7-zip.org/).
 Should be available in C:\\Program Files\\7-Zip.
-* Exit all WSL terminals, and possibly all programs launched from WSL terminal (e.g., VSCode, IntelliJ etc)
+* Exit all WSL terminals, and all programs launched from WSL terminal (e.g., VSCode, IntelliJ etc)
 * Save the "code" of this repository using the "Code" button, and downloading the zip file.
 Extract the contents of the zip file to somewhere on Windows (e.g., Desktop, or Downloads etc).
 * Inside the folder, download the latest ammonite executable (currently 2.12-2.3.8) from [https://github.com/lihaoyi/Ammonite/releases] and save it as `amm2.12-2.3.8.jar
 * In order to save the snapshots, set up a folder.
 I prefer creating a folder called `WSLBackups` at `C:\Users\<username>\Documents\WSLBackups`